d-iii-s/teaching-middleware/src/activemq-jndi-client/java/README.md

-# ActiveMQ Based JMS Client With JNDI
+# ActiveMQ Based JMS Client with JNDI

 ## Running the example